-SGND - (Pin 20 on the TSSOP; Pin 17 on the QFN) This is the small-signal ground, common to all 3 controllers, and must be routed separately from the high current ground (PGND).
+SGND - This is the small-signal ground, common to all 3 controllers, and must be routed separately from the high current ground (PGND).
 All voltage levels are measured with respect to this pin.
+Connect the additional SGND pins to this pin.
 A small ceramic capacitor should be connected right next to this pin for noise decoupling.